Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/processing-lang/ADC & LED.rst

 .. |PCF8591-Schematic-4| image:: ../_static/imgs/PCF8591-Schematic-4.png
 .. |PCF8591-fritizing-4| image:: ../_static/imgs/PCF8591-fritizing-4.png

+The formula for calculating temperature according to the circuit is shown below:

+.. math:: T2 = 1/(1/T1 + ln(Rt/R)/B)

 Sketch
 ================================================================

 The project code is the same as the previous section "SoftLight" except for the title.